 PLM: per loaded mile.
 The amount charged per mile of carrying a consignment

-Return Journey: the journey returning from the delivery point back to your base, an often empty loaded journey.
+Return Journey: the journey returning from the delivery point back to your base, and often empty loaded journey.

-Are you interested in becoming a freelance courier driver or do you already work in the courier industry, please post you questions, comments, tips and advice below.
-You can also visit our career forum where you can find many courier work related discussions under the Driving And Transport Category.
+Are you interested in becoming a freelance courier driver or do you already work in the courier industry, please post your questions, comments, tips and advice below.
+You can also visit our career forum where you can find many courier work-related discussions under the Driving And Transport Category.